Royalston, Massachusetts: Education

 The town's only public school is the Royalston Community School, a public elementary school located east of the town center on the road to Winchendon.
 Education at the school is provided through Grade 6.
 For middle and high school students the town is part of the Athol-Royalston Regional School District.

 There is also an independent school, called The Village School, located on South Royalston Road.
 It serves students from Royalston and surrounding towns, serving preschool through grade 6.
 The new school building on South Royalston Road at the former Camp Caravan property, opened in September 2018.

-Community services

-The small part-time police and fire forces cooperate with the Athol and state police for more serious needs.
-The town does not have a central office for the phone company and uses the phone exchanges for Athol.
-The residents of the town are devoted to keeping the town a classic and quiet New England town and have taken measures to prevent the town from having the developments that have grown in many small towns in western Massachusetts.
-The people of the Royalston area are known for their sense of community as evidenced by their call to action when they see others in need.

-Internet access is limited due to the unwillingness of the cable companies to wire the whole town.
-DSL is slowly creeping up from Athol.
-The town government recently acquired a T1 for the South Royalston town offices.
-This may become a wireless hub for local residents.
-Most residents are required to get satellite providers for cable TV and Internet services or settle for dialup.
-The town has no business zoning.
-To shop for groceries and basic items, residents go either south to Orange and Athol, northwest to Winchester, New Hampshire, north to Keene, New Hampshire, northeast to Rindge, New Hampshire or east to Winchendon.
-For work, retail shopping, and general business, residents drive at least 25–30 minutes to get to a population area.
-Most people in the town either go north to the Keene area, or towards Gardner, Fitchburg, and Leominster.

-Attractions
+Natural attractions

-Royalston is a mostly quiet area, best known for its natural surroundings which include three waterfalls: Royalston Falls, Doane's Falls and Spirit Falls.
+Royalston's natural surroundings which include three waterfalls: Royalston Falls, Doane's Falls and Spirit Falls.
 Outdoor recreation options can be found at Tully Lake, which is managed by the Army Corps of Engineers.
 Kayaking, hiking trails, a mountain bike trail and even a disc golf course are available in this area.
 The Trustees of Reservations also manages the Tully Lake Campground on the shores of Tully Lake.

-The newly remodeled Royalston Country Store offers WiFi, all-day breakfast, lunch, and convenience items.
-There was a family restaurant known as Pete and Henry's, which was open for the better part of fifty years, but which burned to the ground in August 2018.
-There is the Phinehas S. Newton library, the Royalston Rod and Gun club, as well as numerous old buildings and establishments for historical enjoyment.